Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop B-model

 \section{Loop B-model}

 In this section, our main goal is to study the dg-category of $\Gamma$-equivariant matrix factorisations, $\mf(\C^2,\Gamma,\w)$, where $\w=x^py+y^qx$ and $\Gamma\subseteq \Gamma_\w$ is an admissible subgroup of the maximal grading group of index $\ell\leq d=\gcd(p-1,q-1)$.
 Without loss of generality, we will assume $p\geq q\geq 2$.
+This last constraint of $q\geq 2$ comes from the fact that the case of $q=1$ has multiple isolated singularities, and the Milnor fibre for the one at the origin is equivalent to the Milnor fibre of $x^2+y^2$.
 As in the maximally graded case, we will encode this equivariance by an $L$-grading, where $L$ is a rank one abelian group with cyclic torsion. \\